 Being “in the zone”, or “wired in” isn’t just for athletes and hackers.
 It goes by many names but working in a Flow State can enhance productivity, satisfaction, and happiness with your work.
 Today we learned about some Flow State “triggers” to help us achieve the flow.
 These are; eliminating distractions, working on a specific task that strikes a balance between challenge and skill level; working at our BPT, and creating a mental Flow State cue.
 To help maintain the Flow we can listen to wordless music, stay hydrated and nourished, and practice mindful meditation.

-In the end, Flow State is a state of mind guiding you towards your personal progress goals and is another way to work on YOU.
+In the end, flow theory and a flow state is a state of mind guiding you towards your personal progress goals and is another way to work on YOU.

 This week we want you to pick one of the flow triggers and start using it.
 See what impact it has on the work you’re able to produce.